gojek/vision/README.md

 Therefore, for running server use `bundle exec rails s` as that will read the environment variables and run the app with it.

+### Static Analysis
+we're using Rubycritic with score 80, you can run `rubycritic -s 80.00 --no-browser app lib`

+### Code Quality
+we're using Rubocop, you can run `bundle exec rubocop`

+### Code Security
+we're using brakeman, but there're still some issue we can't solved due to current Rails version, you can run with `brakeman LANG="C" LC_ALL="en_US.UTF-8" .`

+### Testing
-For testing, you can just use `bundle exec rspec` since environment variables are simply ignored, as outside API call is mocked through `webmock`.
+you can just use `bundle exec rspec` since environment variables are simply ignored, as outside API call is mocked through `webmock`.
 I wish it clear.
 Feel free to reach out for further questions.

+We set code coverage minimum is 73%

 ## Getting Started